 3. Geofence feeder and transfer schools

-Google AdWords allows you to target and show ads only in a specific location, referred to as geofencing; like a well-known feeder school or a community college where students commonly transfer from.
+Google Ads will allow you to target and show ads only in a specific location, referred to as geofencing.
+Think of well-known feeder school or a community college where students commonly transfer from.
 You can also geofence through apps like Snapchat and Instagram.

 This can allow you to target procrastinating high school seniors, and develop a strategy for growing your transfer population.